 Most recently he has been touring and recording in 2014/2015 with the brilliant Bright Light Bright Light, and released his latest (31st) studio album in 2013, The Diving Board.

-The first side of the album is pretty good, and the closing track Shoot The Moon is also strong too, but side two lets this album down.
+The first side of the album is pretty good, and the closing track Shoot The Moon is also strong too, but side two is weaker and generally lets this album down.
 The album was not as successful in the US, where it reached #48.

 - POP RESCUE RATING: 3 / 5.